preetiagarwal26/archAngels/README.md

-# Architecture Kata 2021 Autumn - Team archAngels
+# Architecture Kata 2021 Autumn - Team "Arch Angels"

 An archangel is an angel of high rank.
 A word that has architecture and angels in it seems more than appropriate.
 Thanks to Vivek for suggesting an apt name.